 - 14. Design a system-level intervention to address a public health issue. - 15.
-Integrate knowledge of cultural values and practices in the design of public health policies and programs. - 16.
-Integrate scientific information, legal and regulatory approaches, ethical frameworks and varied stakeholder interests in policy development and analysis. - 17.
+Integrate community-informed knowledge, such cultural values and practices, in the design of public health policies and programs. - 16.
+Integrate scientific information, legal and regulatory approaches, ethical frameworks and varied parties' interests in policy development and analysis. - 17.
 Propose interprofessional team approaches to improving public health.